Mitchel B. Wallerstein: Career afterwards

 In 1998, Wallerstein joined the John D. and Catherine T. MacArthur Foundation as Vice President of the Program on Global Security and Sustainability.
 In this capacity, he directed the Foundation's international grant-making in 86 countries around the world.
-The Program made $85 million in grants each year focusing on international peace and security, population and reproductive health, biodiversity and sustainable development, human rights and the impacts of globalization.
+The Program made $85 million in grants each year focused on international peace and security, population and reproductive health, biodiversity and sustainable development, human rights and the impacts of globalization.

-In July 2003, Wallerstein became 8th dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-Wallerstein pushed for expanded internationalization of the school's programs and relationships with other elite schools of public affairs around the world; he secured an endowment for the School's Institute of Global Affairs in honor of the late Senator Daniel Patrick Moynihan, who was twice a member of the Maxwell School faculty; and he initiated new academic programs in security studies (which included the establishment of the Institute for National Security and Counter-Terrorism), and he supported new programs in public diplomacy, and history and documentary filmmaking.
+In July 2003, Wallerstein was named the 8th dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+During his tenure, Wallerstein pushed for expanded internationalization of the school's programs and relationships with other elite schools of public affairs around the world; he secured an endowment for the School's Institute of Global Affairs in honor of the late Senator Daniel Patrick Moynihan, who was twice a member of the Maxwell School faculty; he initiated new academic programs in security studies (which included the establishment of the Institute for National Security and Counter-Terrorism), and he supported new programs in public diplomacy, and history and documentary filmmaking.
 He also raised a significant amount of new endowment funding for new Chairs and other programmatic support for the Maxwell School.

-Wallerstein began his tenure as President of Baruch College on August 2, 2010.
-In this capacity, he successfully concluded the Baruch Means Business fundraising campaign, reestablished the endowment of the Weissman School of Arts & Sciences, created the first outdoor public space (a plaza created by closing a city street) in the College's history and also the first student center.
-He also led an initiative to expand the College's graduate programs, including new Master's degree in International Affairs and Arts Administration.
-In 2016, President Wallerstein successfully secured a $30 million endowment gift to name Baruch's third school as the Austin W. Marxe School of Public and International Affairs.
+Wallerstein began his tenure as the 7th President of Baruch College of the City University of New York on August 2, 2010.
+In this capacity, he successfully concluded the Baruch Means Business fundraising campaign, reestablished the endowment of the Weissman School of Arts & Sciences, created the first outdoor public space (a plaza created by closing a city street) in the College's history and also built the first student center.
+He led an initiative to expand the College's graduate programs, including new Master's degree in International Affairs and in Arts Administration.
+In 2016, President Wallerstein successfully secured the largest gift ever donated to the College: a $30 million endowment gift to name Baruch's third school as the Austin W. Marxe School of Public and International Affairs.

 Wallerstein was elected a member of the Council on Foreign Relations in 1989 and a Fellow of the National Academy of Public Administration (2006) and the American Association for the Advancement of Science (2015).
-In 2021, he was appointed as a Non-resident Senior Fellow on U.S. Foreign Policy at the Chicago Council on Global Affairs.
+He served from 2021 to 2025 as a Non-resident Senior Fellow on U.S. Foreign Policy at the Chicago Council on Global Affairs.

-He has contributed to and cowritten various books and publications on counter-terrorism and public policy, and has made many media appearances on CNN, Voice of America, CBC, WGN, Arirang, and more.
+Dr. Wallerstein has contributed to and/or written or co-written various books, articles, and other publications on national security and public policy, on scientific communication and export controls, and a number of other foreign policy topics.
+His most recent publication is a book based on his decade of leadership of Baruch College, entitled Public Higher Education That Works: One College's Path to Academic Success and Financial Stability. and he has made many media appearances on CNN, Voice of America, CBC, WGN, Arirang, and more.